|Chairperson:||Safa, Haidar H.|

 |Senior Lecturer:||Jureidini, Wadi' N.|

-The Department of Computer Science offers a program leading to the degree of Master of Science (MS) in Computer Science.
-For more information about the department, visit
+The Department of Computer Science offers a program leading to the degree of Bachelor of Science (BS) in Computer Science.
+It also offers a program leading to the degree of Master of Science (MS) in Computer Science.
+For more information about the department visit

 The department offers a Bachelor of Science (BS) degree in computer science, designed to be completed typically in three years.
 It also offers a Master of Science (MS) program designed to provide advanced and specialized education in computing, offered in formats that meet the needs of both working professionals and full-time students.